socialize/socialize-sdk-ios/sources/facebook.txt

   :start-after: begin-link-snippet
   :end-before: end-link-snippet

-.. note:: The "publish_stream" permission is required for Socialize to function correctly.
+.. note:: The "public_profile" and "publish_actions" permissions are required for Socialize to function correctly.
 For maximum compatibility you should merge your apps required permissions with the 'requiredPermissions' class method of SZFacebookUtils

 Posting to Facebook on your own